boschresearch/amira_blender_rendering/Readme.md

     $ ~/bin/blender-2.80.d      # un-packed blender download
     $ ~/bin/blender             # symlink to ~/bin/blender-2.80.d/blender

-Finally, make sure that ~/bin is on your path.
+Now, make sure that ~/bin is on your path.
 For this, open the file ~/.bashrc on the GPU cluster and add the line

     export PATH="~/bin:$PATH"